Sánchez earns first win since 2020, Nationals beat A's 5-1

 Washington went up 2-1 in the fifth against Oakland starter James Kaprielian (3-9) on back-to-back RBI singles by Josh Palacios and Luis García.

-After García was erased on a double-play grounder, Voit hit an opposite-field shot to right-center for his 18th home run of the season and fifth since joining the Nationals earlier this month as part of the deal that sent Juan Soto and Josh Bell to San Diego.
+After García was erased on a double-play grounder, Voit hit an opposite-field shot to right-center for his 18th home run of the season and fifth since joining the Nationals earlier this month as part of the deal that sent Bell and Juan Soto to San Diego.

 CJ Abrams chased Kaprielian with a two-out double in the sixth, then scored on Ildemaro Vargas' RBI double off Zach Logue.